Jessicavazm/JessicaVaz_T3A1/README.md

 ### If/Else statements
 Conditional statements that execute specific code blocks based on whether one or more conditions evaluate to true.
 If a condition is true, the code within the 'if' block runs; otherwise, it is skipped.
 The 'else' block contains code that executes only if all previous conditions are false.
 In JavaScript, to chain multiple IF's, 'else if' are used.

-The syntax for IF/ ELSE statements is describe bellow:
+The syntax for IF/ ELSE statements is described bellow:

     if (condition) {
     // Code to execute if the condition is true